SamGree/Battleships/README.md

   - Board Size: The game is played on a 5x5 grid.
   - Ships: Each player has 5 ships.
   - Shots: Enter the row and column to make a shot (coordinates between 0 and 4).
-  - Winning: Sink all the opponent's ships within 12 shots to win the game.
+  - Winning: Sink all the opponent's ships within 12 shots to win the game or High scores are recorded once the shot limit is reached.
   - Type ( e ) to exit or ( c ) to start the game.
   - As a player to enter your name to start the game: your input must be ***10 characters or fewer*** .
    ![Tux, the Linux mascot](/readme.images/new.instruction.png)